A Crazy Kid with a Crazy Idea

 Let us factor that in.
 What will be our new timeline if we invested the majority of our 2019 Net Worth ($46,104.55) in a U.S. total stock market fund with a projected 10% rate of return compounded annually while contributing $7395 monthly.

-When we factor in compounding interest, we are looking to reach financial independence and retire in 9 years (4 years earlier).
+When we factor in compound interest, we are looking to reach financial independence and retire in 9 years (4 years earlier).
 If we choose to work until the 13th year, we will have almost double our FI number.
 This is because our money would grow at an accelerated rate as we continue to reinvest earnings to get additional shares and compound them with our monthly contributions.

-This is the miracle of compounding interest.
+This is the miracle of compound interest.
 No wonder Mr. Einstein dubbed it the Eighth Wonder of the World and man’s greatest invention.
 It is a powerful force to grow your wealth if you have the commitment to see it through.

 You don’t have to save thousands of dollars to take advantage of compound interest.
 Saving a little bit, early and often can put this strong wind behind your sails towards your journey to financial independence.

 Are you ready to plant your retirement tree?
 The best time to start is NOW.
-Fertilize your savings with compounding interest.
+Fertilize your savings with compound interest.
 Watch it grow patiently and with perseverance.
 You will enjoy the fruits of financial freedom in no time.